symmetryinvestments/zfs-on-root-installer/README.md

 test_efigui_persist - The same as "test_efigui" with the addition of
     a virtual hard drive.
-This can be used to test running the ZFS installer scripts.
+This can be used to test running the ZFS installer scripts to completion and then booting the installed system.
     The virtual hard drive is only created if it is missing, so it will persist between test runs (if this is not desired, either delete the file manually, or run "make reallyclean".